SimbaBlock/slppp/slppp-template.md

 ### ACTION - Action Template Transaction Outputs
-ACTION indacate that the data(op_return) self correspnd to drive_id or sha256(outputscript) can be prune.
+ACTION indacate that the data(op_return) self correspnd to template_id or sha256(outputscript) can be prune.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.
 **Transaction outputs**: